2019 IFSC Climbing World Cup: Speed

 The overall ranking is determined based upon points, which athletes are awarded for finishing in the top 30 of each individual event.
 There are six competitions in the season, but only the best five attempts are counted.
 The national ranking is the sum of the points of that country's three best male and female athletes.
 Results displayed in parentheses are not counted.

 Men

 The results of the ten most successful athletes of the Speed World Cup 2019:

 Women

 The results of the ten most successful athletes of the Speed World Cup 2019:

 National Teams

-The results of the ten most successful countries of the Lead World Cup 2019:
+The results of the ten most successful countries of the Speed World Cup 2019: